-Sinha succeeds Judith Karl, who retired in February after concluding her 30-year career in the United Nations, the agency said.
+The agency said that Sinha succeeds Judith Karl, who retired in February after concluding her 30-year career in the United Nations.

 Welcoming Sinha, UNDP Administrator Achim Steiner said: “UNCDF’s support for the world’s Least Developed Countries is critical, and I look forward to continuing the strong partnership between our organisations into the future .